Mind, Self and Society: Biography

 George Herbert Mead was an American philosopher.
 He was born on February 27, 1863, in South Hadley, Massachusetts.
 He died on April 26, 1931, in Chicago, Illinois.
 George H. Mead studied at Oberlin College and Harvard University.
 Mead was an instructor in philosophy and psychology at the University of Michigan from 1891 - 1894.
 In 1894, Mead attended the University of Chicago as an instructor and remained there until his death.
 Mead was known for his work in Social Psychology and Pragmatism.

-George Mead contribution to Social Psychology showed how the human self-arises in the process of social interactions.
+George Mead's contribution to Social Psychology showed how the human self-arises in the process of social interactions.
 Mead was a major thinker among American Pragmatists he was heavily influenced, as were most academics of the time, by the theory of relativity and the doctrine of emergence.
 Objective relativism is the center of Mead philosophical work.
 Great minds such as Mead was exploited to other great philosophers such as John Dewey and Josiah Royce.

 Mead never published any of his work.
 His students edited his lectures and notes from stenographic recordings and unpublished papers and published his work after his death.